jhurray/EZLayout/README.md

 * Its slower than frame based layout
 * Tough to make a dynamic layout (animations, resizing etc...)
 * Constraints that work on one device may crash on another
+* Tough to make different constraints for portrait and landscape orientations

 I wanted to make a frame based layout library that can easily deal with variable screen sizes and orientation changes, while keeping an simple and expressive syntax.

+I built a simple app with EZLayout called [Tuneder](https://github.com/jhurray/Tuneder).
+Its like Tinder for quick playlists.
+Lots of great example code there.

 ##Layout Classes